|SPECTRUM 29 - 2018|

 There will be a display area where you can peruse and purchase music presented during the sessions as well as other choral music, both sacred and secular.
 If you have a small choir, a medium-sized choir, or a large choir that likes a challenge, you will find something for your group at Spectrum!
-Choral music includes both sacred and secular music in SATB, 3-part mixed, unison/2-part, SSA, and TTBB.
+Choral music includes both sacred and secular music in SATB, 3-part mixed, unison/2-part, women, and men.
 There will also be music for piano, organ, handbells, and other instruments, as well as Christmas music and boutique items.
 Spectrum choral titles are available at a 25% discount during this event.
-Handbell titles presented at the Virginia Bronze's Spring Into Bells Ringer's Workshop, held on May 6, will also receive special discounts.
+Handbell titles presented at the Virginia Bronze's Spring Into Bells Ringer's Workshop, held on April 28, will also receive special discounts.

-3:00 PM -- You may continue to browse and shop in our display area until 4:00 PM.
+3:30-4:00 - Social Time / Music Perusal: You may continue to browse & shop in our display area.

-Your registration fee includes packets of choral music for you to keep, as well as a "Bach's lunch" at The Falls Church Episcopal.
+Your registration fee includes packets of choral music for you to keep, as well as a lunch from Italian Gourmet served at Vienna Baptist Church.